tellowkrinkle/ponscripter-fork/README.md

 The following platforms are supported:

 * Any modern Linux
-* Windows 7/8
+* Windows 7/8/10
 * OSX 10.9+

 Any issues on these platforms should be reported.

 ## Bugs

-Please report all bugs with this project to chronotrig.dev@gmail.com.
+Please report all bugs with this project on the [issues page](../../issues).
 Include your platform and, if possible, clear reproduction instructions.

 ## Acknowledgements